 Friction

-Click/Taps Ignore or Answer — most ignore, some answer with external form.
+Clicks or taps Ignore or Answer.
+Most ignore, while some answer through the external form.

 Buyer